GodKnowss/GodKnowss.github.io/coursework.md

   Explored discrete-time signal processing, Fourier transforms, filtering techniques, filter design, and applications in communication systems and control.

 - **Microprocessor Applications**
   Focused on programming microprocessors and embedded systems.
-Developed real-time applications and interfaced with hardware peripherals.
+Developed real-time applications and interfaced with various hardware peripherals.

 - **Digital Design** and **Reconfigurable Computing**
   Examined the design of adaptive systems using FPGAs and other reconfigurable hardware.
 Focused on hardware acceleration of computational tasks and optimized designs.